Property Verification of Agricultural Land in India

 1. Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation, and Resettlement Act, 2013:

-This act sets forth the procedure for land acquisition by the Government of India for public purpose projects.
-Although primarily focused on industrial and infrastructure developments, this act indirectly influences agricultural land acquisitions since it establishes principles of fairness, transparency, and social justice in land acquisition proceedings.
+This act sets forth the procedure for the Government of India’s land acquisition for public purpose projects.
+Although primarily focused on industrial and infrastructure developments, it indirectly influences agricultural land acquisitions since it establishes principles of fairness, transparency, and social justice in land acquisition proceedings.

 2. The Land Acquisition (Amendment) Ordinance, 2014: